gopalepic/Java-/OOPs/Readme.md

 }
 ```

-## Advantages of OOP

-- **Modularity:** Code is organized into classes, making it easier to manage.
-- **Reusability:** Classes can be reused in different programs.
-- **Scalability:** Easy to add new features and maintain code.
-- **Security:** Encapsulation provides data hiding.
-- **Flexibility:** Polymorphism and inheritance allow flexible code.

 ## Important OOP Terms

-- **Constructor:** Special method used to initialize objects.
+- **Constructor:** Special method to initialize objects.
 - **Method Overloading:** Multiple methods with the same name but different parameters.
-- **Method Overriding:** Subclass provides a specific implementation of a method already defined in its superclass.
+- **Method Overriding:** Subclass redefines a method from its superclass.
-- **Interface:** A reference type in Java, similar to a class, that can contain only constants, method signatures, default methods, static methods, and nested types.
+- **Interface:** Reference type with abstract methods, constants, default/static methods.
-- **Abstract Class:** A class that cannot be instantiated and may contain abstract methods.
+- **Abstract Class:** Cannot be instantiated, may contain abstract and concrete methods.
+- **final keyword:** Used to prevent inheritance, method overriding, or modification of variables.

 ## Example: Putting It All Together